• Skip to main content

 Quantity of Sugar - I am assuming that you have the ideal unripe mangoes.
 Meaning they are super tart.
 You will add more sugar (about 1.5 times) than the mashed mango pulp quantity.
 Sounds like a lot of sugar and it is.
 But you need this much sugar to balance out the tartness of mangoes and get the ideal aam panna taste.

-Crush the Spices - I prefer freshly dry roasting the cumin & fennel seeds in a small pan over low medium heat.
+Crush the Spices - I prefer freshly made roasted cumin powder & toast fennel seeds in the same pan over low medium heat.
 Crush them using a mortar pestle.

 Use a separate mortar pestle and crush the green cardamom seeds to preserve their delicate scent. (images 5-8)